Molalla Buckeroo: Organization

 The Buckeroo has a seven-member executive committee that is responsible for managing the extensive and varied committee structure of this organization.
 The Executive committee members are elected to the committee by the Board of Directors.

 As a member of the Professional Rodeo Cowboys Association (PRCA), the Molalla Buckeroo Association puts on one of the largest rodeos in the Pacific Northwest and of the Columbia River Circuit of the PRCA.
 The Molalla Buckeroo was named Columbia River Circuit Rodeo of the Year in 2005.

-In addition to the annual PRCA rodeo, the Molalla Buckeroo Association also hosts several Willamette Valley Junior Rodeo Association events, BRN 4D Barrel racing, and the annual Professional Bull Riders (PBR) Ross Coleman Invitational/Make-a-Wish Foundation event.
+In addition to the annual PRCA rodeo, the Molalla Buckeroo Association also hosts several Willamette Valley Junior Rodeo Association events, and BRN 4D barrel racing.

 Events

 There are seven events that are held at the Molalla Buckeroo Rodeo: